-'Gucci Grace' and the 'Crocodile': The key players in Zimbabwe politics
+'Gucci Grace' and other key players in Zimbabwe politics

 Are you in Zimbabwe?
 We want to hear how the current situation is affecting you.
 Contact CNN via WhatsApp at +1 347 322 0415.
 Please do not put yourself in any danger.

-(CNN)Political strife in the southern African country of Zimbabwe has seen armed soldiers on the streets of the capital, Harare.
+(CNN)Zimbabwe's 93-year-old leader, his 52-year-old wife and his veteran VP -- who was cast aside after years of loyal service -- are some of the key figures in an unfolding political crisis gripping what used to be one of Africa's richest countries.

-The sudden appearance of the military in the capital comes amid rising political tensions in the wake of Robert Mugabe firing his deputy, powerful Vice President Emmerson Mnangagwa.
+The sudden appearance of the military on the streets of Zimbabwe's capital on Tuesday night in an apparent coup comes a week after Robert Mugabe fired his powerful right-hand man Emmerson Mnangagwa.

-While the 93-year-old has maintained an iron grip on the country since he led it to independence in 1980, many Zimbabwe watchers see Mugabe at perhaps his most vulnerable in decades.
+While the world's oldest president has maintained an iron grip on the country since he led it to independence in 1980, many Zimbabwe watchers see Mugabe at perhaps his most vulnerable in decades.

 President Robert Mugabe

-President Robert Mugabe is the world's oldest president and has been in control of the country for almost four decades -- first as Prime Minister and then as President.
+Mugabe has been in control of the country for almost four decades -- first as Prime Minister and then as President.

 For the 1980s and part of the 1990s he was feted at home and abroad, but gradually became more authoritarian and by 1993 had instituted the Land Acquisition Act permitting the government to force white farmers to give up their land for redistribution to black Zimbabweans.